The Gift that Keeps on Giving…

 The physical health benefits of restorative yoga have recently taken the stage within the scientific community, giving us even more of a reason to bask in this slower-paced practice.

-Research is now backing what the yoga community has known anecdotally about the benefits of restorative yoga poses.
+Research is now backing what the yoga community has known anecdotally about the benefits of restorative yoga poses and the science behind restorative yoga.
 A recent study from the University of California, San Diego showed that overweight women who practiced restorative yoga had a notable reduction in subcutaneous fat around the midsection, relative to a group of women who engaged in regular stretching.
 Increased abdominal fat is often a byproduct of chronic stress.
 When experiencing high levels of stress over time, cortisol (a stress hormone) levels will increase, affecting our metabolism and storage of abdominal fat.
 Restorative yoga functions to dial down the sympathetic nervous system’s fight-or-flight response, the place we react from when feeling overwhelmed and unable to cope with the many demands of our lives.
 Using props to maintain the longer held poses creates a suitable environment for the parasympathetic nervous system (PNS), the relaxation response, to respond and counteract the increased levels of cortisol.
 Forward bends in a restorative sequence can involve placing the forehead on a block for head support.
 This action naturally puts pressure on the spot between the eyebrows, which helps to stimulate the vagus nerve.
 This nerve connects to the PNS, ultimately functioning to promote relaxation, digestion, and sleep–all of which are fundamental to overall health and well-being.

 A segue into a traditional meditation practice

-A restorative practice can support the process of becoming intimate with our internal landscape, allowing us to more fully connect with our true nature and intuition.
+Benefits of restorative yoga: A restorative practice can support the process of becoming intimate with our internal landscape, allowing us to more fully connect with our true nature and intuition.

 The place we dwell the most is in our minds, and according to scientists, our nervous system is rigged to fixate on the idea that something may go wrong.
 This is otherwise referred to as the negativity bias-our minds are like velcro for difficult or negative experiences and teflon for positive experiences.
 A restorative practice with its long held poses offers us the opportunity to sit with these negative experiences, and notice the arising and falling of associated thoughts, feelings, and emotions.
 Further, the practice allows us to stay connected with breath during these emotionally turbulent times, versus reacting to the negative thought patterns.
 A byproduct of this process is that we can begin to utilize the breath as a vehicle by which to meet and work through the discomfort with a curious, open, and nonjudgmental mind.
 The opportunity to step into this experiential laboratory can be mind blowing and is not always possible in a fast-paced flow class.
 And, these skills are directly translatable to a sitting meditation practice.